calebmadrigal/my-resume/resume_caleb_madrigal.md

 * Developing an Enterprise Resource Planning (ERP) system.
 * Desktop front-end to ERP in C# .NET/XAML/WPF
 * Integrated Microsoft Office with ERP system.
-* Wrote socket-level communication system for both the server-side and front-end of ERP.
+* Wrote socket-level communication system for both the server-side and front-end of ERP to allow high-throughput messaging.
 * Wrote web software for ERP system using Perl, Javascript, CSS, and HTML.
 * Developed access control software that uses Radio Frequency Identification (RFID).
 * Certified RFID specialist at Hitcents.